nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Sep 13 2025)
+### Joke of the day (Sun Sep 14 2025)
 <!-- joke -->
->'Icy-Hot' is too weak for Chuck Norris.
-After a workout, Chuck Norris rubs his muscles down with liquid-hot MAGMA.
+>Diamonds are not, despite popular belief, carbon.
+They are, in fact, Chuck Norris fecal matter.
+This was proven a recently, when scientific analysis revealed what appeared to be Jean-Claude Van Damme bone fragments inside the Hope Diamond.
 <!-- /joke -->

-*Last update: Sat, 13 Sep 2025 00:51:11 GMT*
+*Last update: Sun, 14 Sep 2025 00:58:46 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)